 There are seven pots of plants in a greenhouse.
 They have lost their labels.
 Perhaps you can help re-label them.

 Can you fill in this table square?
 The numbers 2 -12 were used to generate it with just one number used twice.

 This magic square has operations written in it, to make it into a maze.
 Start wherever you like, go through every cell and go out a total of 15!

 This challenge is to design different step arrangements, which must go along a distance of 6 on the steps and must end up at 6 high.

 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

-four cubes can you find?
+Here are four cubes joined together.
+How many other arrangements of four cubes can you find?
 Can you draw them on dotty paper?

 Add the sum of the squares of four numbers between 10 and 20 to the sum of the squares of three numbers less than 6 to make the square of another, larger, number.